 Benefits for Married Couples Filing Separately in Texas

 If one of the spouses has come into the marriage with more debt than the other, it might be wise for that one spouse to file separately for bankruptcy.
 Further, if the couple has not acquired much in terms of community property, filing separately for bankruptcy might be wise.

-Keep in mind that if the couple decides to file separately, having only one spouse file, any community property that the couple owns will be included in the bankruptcy process.
+If the couple decides to have only one spouse file for bankruptcy, any community property that the couple owns will be included in the bankruptcy process.

-It is for this reason that many choose to have the one person file for bankruptcy separately before deciding to get married, so that the property acquired later by both does not later get put into the bankruptcy estate.
-The separate property of the non-filing spouse will remain his or her separate property and will be clear from the bankruptcy estate.
+For this reason, many couples choose to have one person file separately before getting married.
+This way, the property acquired later by both does not get put into the bankruptcy estate.
+The separate property of the non-filing spouse will remain their separate property.

 Contact an Arlington Bankruptcy Attorney for a Free Consultation Today

 A bankruptcy attorney can assist in weighing the pros and cons listed to help a couple determine the best course of action.
 Every case is different, and what works for one couple may not work for another.

 An experienced Texas bankruptcy lawyer can help you analyze your finances to determine the best way possible for managing your debt.
 We can also address any concerns you have about bankruptcy as a married couple.
 Call the Law Office of Marilyn D. Garner now at 817.381.9292 for a free consultation today.